MITRECND/chopshop/README.md

 <b>module_data</b> - dictionary that is passed back and forth and persists data
 across the lifetime of a module

-<b>stream_data</b> - dictionary that is passed back and forther and persists
-data across the lifetime of a stream

 <b>ip</b> - array of IP layer and payload.
 This may be removed in future
 versions, do not rely upon it